marcellocostamagna/3D_Benchmarks/README.md

 - `3DOpt_configuration`:
 Scripts to generate MolScore configuration files for 3DOpt, as well as 2D diagrams for the selected targets.

-- `Plot_3DOpt_results`:
+- `3DOpt_baselines_results`:
-Scripts to aggregate and plot results from 3DOpt runs using two baseline methods: `RandomSampler` and `ChemGE`.
+Scripts to aggregate, analyze, and plot results from 3DOpt runs using two baseline methods: `RandomSampler` and `ChemGE`.
 For further information, see [Molscore_baselines](https://github.com/MorganCThomas/MolScore_baselines).

 ## References